-Tibet offers many amazing peaks thru the Himalaya Mountains.
+Tibet offers many impressive peaks in the Himalayas.
 Here are some of the best treks in Tibet.
-For more info, contact us our contact page.
+For more info, visit our contact page.

-We are the experts in Tibet travel!
-We have many decades of experience traveling, climbing and trekking in Tibet.
-Use us for free Tibet trip planning, including what agencies to use, what travel routes to take, when to go, How to get to Tibet and more!
-Contact us via our contact page.
+We are the experts in Tibet travel, with decades of experience traveling, climbing, and trekking in Tibet.
+Use us for free Tibet trip planning.
+Including what agencies to use?
+What travel routes to take?
+When to go?
+How to get to Tibet? and more!
+Contact us via Email at info@thelandofsnows.com.

 Lobsang, the author of The Land of Snows, on the Kailash Trek in western Tibet.